freifunk-gluon/gluon/docs/package/gluon-scheduled-domain-switch.rst

     },
   },

-Note: the package ``gluon-check-connection`` is installed as dependency but it can also be used stand-alone, e.g. to detect if a connection to the internet is working.
+Note: the package ``gluon-check-connection`` is installed as dependency so you have to define ``check_connection`` too.
+A node is considered online if any of the specified ip addresses can be reached via ping.